bbauska/W3Cx-1of5-CSS.0x/module1/module1.md

 Stands for "Hypertext Transfer Protocol Secure".
 It  is the secure version of HTTP, the protocol over which data is sent between your browser and the Web site that you are connected to.
 It means all communications between your browser and the Web site are encrypted.
 Some examples of sites that use HTTPS include the W3C and Microsoft Web sites: https://www.microsoft.com/ - https://www.w3.org/

 # Module 1: Getting started with CSS   1.2 What is CSS?
-Activity 1.2 and discussion

 # Activity 1.2 - The Web before CSS